 Aglow in love, bonded in an endless future of promises, our relationship swiftly moved from the casual dating stage to the deeper and emotionally-connected courtship stage.

 We had the “perfect thing” going on, until that moment – our “first fight.”
-It was not physical, but I could not believe how just a mere disagreement could make us feel so distraught.
+Not physical but how a mere disagreement could make us feel so distraught was beyond explainable!